 We had 2 sessions of Psychology where we mainly focused on how our thoughts and feelings can affect us during times of stress.
 By creating separation from these thoughts and feelings and acknowledging them rather than challenging you can diffuse the impact that they have on you.
-A phrase such as “I cant do this” has more of an impact than if you were to diffuse the thought “I’m having the thought that i can’t do this”.
+A phrase such as “I can’t do this” has more of an impact than if you were to diffuse the thought “I’m having the thought that I can’t do this”.
 You can also do this by repeating a word until it loses its power.
-We also did a recap of all of the things we had learnt though out the week.
+We also did a recap of all of the things we had learnt throughout the week.

 Physiotherapy consisted of being free to use the facilities and to exercise as much as we wanted to.
 Their ‘equipment’ included an exercise bike, table tennis, basketball net, tennis rackets, exercise balls and a few other bits and pieces.
-I spent some time outside re living my netball days and also played some table tennis.
+I spent some time outside reliving my netball days and also played some table tennis.
 The physiotherapist pointed out that we were doing so well but, what she doesn’t understand is that it is not always the task that is the issue but, the pain and fatigue that follows.
-Exercise is all well and good but, when it knocks you out and causes increased pain in even more areas of your body then i cant say that the benefits outweigh the negatives.
+Exercise is all well and good but, when it knocks you out and causes increased pain in even more areas of your body then the positives do not outweigh the negatives.

-All in all i am sad to say that this week has been pretty disappointing.
-There is a clear lack of knowledge when it comes to helping people in chronic pain.
-Fibromyalgia cause musculoskeletal pain and no matter how you think about pain it will still be there.
+All in all, I am sad to say that this week has been pretty disappointing.
+There is a clear lack of knowledge when it comes to helping people with chronic pain.
+Fibromyalgia causes musculoskeletal pain and no matter how you think about the pain it will still be there.
 No amount of thinking differently or pretending you are a bus driver will make it go away.
-I am dreading next week as there is only so long i can listen to them portray a deep misunderstanding for the condition.
+I am dreading next week as there is only so long I can listen to them portray a deep misunderstanding for the condition.